opensafely/documentation/docs/dataset-systmone.md

 Of ~36 million active patient addresses, less than 55,000 have no MSOA code set.
 These are a split of no postcode entered, an invalid postcode entered, and no fixed abode.

 #### IMD
-IMD (the English Index of Multiple Deprivation) is a ranking of LSOAs based on various characteristics of the region.
+IMD (the English Index of Multiple Deprivation) is a ranking of LSOAs based on various characteristics of the areas.
-The ranking ranges from 1 to around 33000 (the number of LSOAs in England), where 1 is the most deprived area.
-It is rounded to the nearest 100 so that the exact LSOA cannot be derived.
+The original ranking ranges from 1 to around 33,000 (the number of LSOAs in England), where 1 is the most deprived area.
+However, the original ranking is rounded to the nearest 100 in the OpenSAFELY-TPP database, so that individual LSOAs cannot be identified.
+Consequently, the rounded ranking ranges from 0 to around 33,000, where 0 is the most deprived 49 areas.

-IMD rankings are redone every 3 or 4 years.
-For some newly built residences, there is no associated IMD rank, and so IMD is not defined in that case.
+IMD rankings are recalculated every 3 or 4 years.
+Consequently, there is no original ranking for some newly built residences.
+In these cases, the rounded ranking is -1.

+---8<-- 'includes/imd-warning-header.md'

 Occasionally a patient has multiple active registrations on a given date.
 If so, the postcode is chosen as follows: choose the registration with the latest start date; if this is not unique, then choose the registration with the latest end date; if this is not unique, choose at random.